What can I buy online at M&S since the hack?

 Some customer data was stolen

-M&S admits some personal customer data was stolen during the attack.
+M&S has admitted some personal customer data was taken during the attack.

-It says information taken could include contact details such as people's names, home addresses, phone numbers or email addresses.
+It says information stolen could include contact details such as people's names, home addresses, phone numbers or email addresses, as well as dates of birth and online order history.

 But it does not include useable payment or card details, or account passwords, M&S says.